casualGamer-dev/Nuon/src/core/or/dataflow.md

 @tableofcontents

-@page dataflow Data flow in the Tor process
+@page dataflow Data flow in the Nuon process

 We read bytes from the network, we write bytes to the network.
 For the most part, the bytes we write correspond roughly to bytes we have read,